microsoft/FluidExamples/fluid-react-starter/README.md

 ### Update the `model` to access and modify your Fluid data

-All of our application's business logic will be stored in `model.ts`, which is a class with access to both the `FluidContainer` and the `FrsContainerServices`.
+All of your application's business logic will be stored in `model.ts`, which is a class with access to both the `FluidContainer` and the `FrsContainerServices`.

 In the `FluidModel` class we can expose new properties and methods that can leverage any of the default DDSes or `FrsContainerServices` properties, like `audience`.
 These properties and methods will be used to provide a `store` of data and actions for our view to access, so keep the model focused on lower level access of the data itself.